-This summer, DOT is partnering with local community groups and merchants to offer the fifth season of Weekend Walks to enhance the public realm in commercial districts citywide.
-This year, 23 Weekend Walks sites in all five boroughs will hold events from May through October.
-Each event is organized and hosted by a local partner, and features a number of activities, including music, arts and crafts, classes, and youth programming.
+In 2013, DOT partnered with local community groups and merchants to offer the fifth season of Weekend Walks to enhance the public realm in commercial districts citywide.
+Twenty-three Weekend Walks sites in all five boroughs held events from May through October.
+Each Weekend Walk is organized and hosted by a local partner, and features a number of activities, including music, arts and crafts, classes, and youth programming.
 Weekend Walks highlight local cultural institutions, non-profits, and economic resources.
 The events promote healthy, safe recreation as well as local businesses, and create high-quality public space where community members can come together.

 Weekend Walks is a major component of NYC DOT's World Class Streets (pdf) initiative, which seeks to develop and care for the public realm – the space between buildings.
 For many of us, the streets are literally our front yards.

 Restaurants abutting Weekend Walks are allowed to offer outdoor café service, without any additional permits or fees, in zones demarcated with barriers.
 Restaurants can expand to the curbline in front of their establishments.
 Café furniture must not be placed on the sidewalk until the beginning of the set-up time listed on the SAPO permit, and must be removed by the time the road is re-opened to motor-vehicle traffic.